Abstract

 Design and Implementation

-The design employs specially configured radiating units whose polarization and radiation phase are reconfigured by switching PIN diodes embedded in each element.
+To meet the increasing demand for high-speed connectivity in the transportation sector, this design employs specially configured radiating units whose polarization and radiation phase are reconfigured by switching PIN diodes embedded in each element.
 Integration of a 72-channel series-parallel equal-amplitude in-phase feeding network with the radiating array produces a low-profile form factor.
 DC bias networks were designed to enable microcontroller-based digital encoding of the array, providing two-dimensional dynamic beam steering with precise angular control.
 Prototypes included a 2-element subarray and a full 6x12 array, and measurements validated the digitally controlled radiation pattern performance.

 Experimental Results